 We nailed it to the wall right into the studs after applying a few dabs of contractors glue to the back of the panels.

 I decided to give them a German Schmear finish, and I think it was the right choice.
 I love how it turned out.
 This technique is something I have never tried before, and I winged it all the way.
 I used drywall compound just because that’s what was on hand.

 For the countertop, I chose a butcher block.
 I did the same in the laundry room, and it’s working great.
 The one in the laundry room is made of bamboo, but I could only find them in 5-foot lengths.
 I found only a few 8-foot-long options and chose one made of Birchwood as that was the most affordable.

 I sealed it with Varathane Triple Thick One Coat clear finish.
 It’s a flat finish with no shine at all and being water-based, it’s effortless to work with and clean brushes afterward.
 The first coat raised the woodgrain slightly, and I gave it a light sanding (just passing over with a sanding block) before applying a second coat.
 It is now satin-smooth and feels very durable.

 I built two floating shelves from pine.
-The hidden supports are also made from wood, and it required no special hardware.
+The hidden supports are also made from wood, and they required no special hardware.
 I sealed them with the same product I used for the butcher block.
 You read a whole post about the floating shelves here.

 Stephen installed the two pendant lights since electrical work is his area of expertise in all our DIY projects.